-No two car accidents occur under identical circumstances or have identical outcomes.
+No two vehicle accidents occur under identical circumstances or have identical outcomes.
 That means no two settlements are identical, either.
 Even within the same state, settlement amounts can vary hugely.
-Only by consulting with an Oklahoma City car accident lawyer can you get a specific idea of the compensation you may be entitled to.
-However, this article will explain some of the factors that determine the value of your car accident claim.
+Only by consulting with a car accident lawyer can you get a specific idea of the compensation you may be entitled to.
+However, this article will explain some factors determining the value of your car accident claim.

 What Factors Impact the Value of Your Personal Injury Settlement?

 First, let’s go over what a settlement is.